pola-rs/polars-book/docs/user-guide/expressions/user-defined-functions.md

 # User Defined functions

-You should be convinced by now that polar expressions are so powerful and flexible that the need for custom python functions is much less needed than you might need in other libraries.
+You should be convinced by now that polar expressions are so powerful and flexible that there is much less need for custom python functions than in other libraries.

 Still, you need to have the power to be able to pass an expression's state to a third party library or apply your black box function over data in polars.